 Rawlings also advertises that their gloves come 75% broken in from the factory.
 This feature may be important to some, while others may not care at all.
 Breaking in a glove is important to ensure it fits and feels perfectly.
 Some people dislike the breaking-in process so Rawlings has taken care of much of it already.
 This should mean that the glove is ready for game action sooner than a glove that does not come broken in from the factory.

-All you have to do is get some practice time in, use some glove oil, and perhaps make use of a tool designed to help you know exactly how to break in a new baseball glove if you have one.
+All you have to do is get some practice time in, use some glove oil (check our list of best oil for baseball glove options), and perhaps make use of a tool designed to help you know exactly how to break in a new baseball glove if you have one.
 Personal preference plays a major role in how people break in their gloves, and Rawlings has left the last bit of breaking in up to you.

 Marketing copy on a website is one thing, but what do people think about this glove?
 Does it get the job done, or are there better options for people who need the absolute best when chasing down that final out?